Doctor of Medicine: Tanzania

 In Tanzania, MD is the first awarded degree and takes five years of medical school, plus a sixth-year internship, Students are awarded the degree of Doctor of Medicine (MD).
-The famous medical school in the country includes the Muhimbili University of Health and Allied Sciences (MUHAS), the University of Dar es Salaam, Mbeya College of Health and Allied Sciences (UDSM - MCHAS), The University of Dodoma- School of Medicine and Dentistry (UDOM), Catholic University of health and allied sciences (CUHAS) and Kampala International University in Tanzania.
+The famous medical school in the country includes the Muhimbili University of Health and Allied Sciences (MUHAS), KCMC University formerly known as Kilimanjaro Christian Medical University College under Tumaini Makumira University, the University of Dar es Salaam, Mbeya College of Health and Allied Sciences (UDSM - MCHAS), The University of Dodoma- School of Medicine and Dentistry (UDOM), Catholic University of health and allied sciences (CUHAS) and Kampala International University in Tanzania.

 After undergraduate studies, the students pursue residency termed Master of Medicine for 3, 4, or 5 years, depending on the specialty they are interested in.
 After that, the students are awarded a Master of Medicine degree, after which they can further go on to do superspecialities for two more years and after that do a fellowship.

 Thailand

 The Thai medical education follows the six-year European system, consisting of one year in basic-science, two years in pre-clinical training, and three years for clinical training.
 Upon graduation, all medical students must pass national medical licensing examinations and a university-based comprehensive test.
 After medical school, newly graduated doctors are under contract to spend a year of internship and two years of tenure in rural areas before they are eligible for any other residency positions or specialized training.
 The students will receive Doctor of Medicine (MD) degree.
 However, the degree is equivalent to master's degree in Thailand.
 Specialty training after the MD degree requires at least four–six years residency program in the training university hospitals and must pass the board examination.
-Board-certified specialized degree is equivalent to doctorate degree.
+Board-certified specialized degree is equivalent to doctoral degree.